Nadi astrology: Nadi astrology in popular culture

 In the film Chandran Rutnam is set to direct, Prince of Malacca, the olai-chuvadi (palm-leaf) reading which Raj Rajaratnam sought to forecast his future is influenced.

-After Johny reads an article in the Newsweek magazine by a professor at the University of New York, he becomes interested in olai-chuvadi reading or Naadi astrology.
+After Johny reads an article in the Newsweek magazine by a professor at the University of New York, he becomes interested in olai-chuvadi reading or Nadi astrology.
 The article reveals, "Rajaratnam had gone to the ola-leaf readers."
 It is said there was a government case against Raj, that he was in the stock business, that he was famous worldwide, that he had to close his business down.
 Rajaratnam revealed in the article that he doesn't generally believe in fortunetellers and astrologers.
 "But the ola leaves were written thousands of years ago.
 In those days there was no share business.
 I found it interesting."
 The leaf reader had also divined that his wife was born in "some southeast Asian country."
 His wife Asha was born in the Philippines.